 There are many more questions that you can be asked, but these are definitely three questions you’ll definitely be asked.
 Hopefully, this will give you some insight on how you can tackle these during the interview.

-TUN: How should someone respond to a question that they don’t know the answer to?
+How should someone respond to an interview question that they don’t know the answer to?

 If all else fails, I say honesty is the best policy.
 You can say something like, “That’s a really great question.
 At this time, I’m afraid I’m not really familiar with the topic.
 But, I would love to look into this topic more and follow up with you later once I have learned more about this.”